slissner/elm-openapi-workshop/step-4.md

 ## Exercises

 * Currently we are "just" generating `elm` code.
-Let's navigate to the openapi generator docs.
+Let's navigate to the openapi generator docs to consult the list of available languages.
 By modifying `build.sh`, try to generate client code for another language, such as `elixir`, `rust` or whatever language you may prefer.
 * Navigate to the openapi-generator github repo.
 Try to get a quick overview of the openapi-generator implementation for elm.
 Especially check how decoders, encoders and types are assembled in the templates.
 See also the java file `ElmClientCodegen`.
 That may be useful to understand what is going on under the hood for code generation.

 ## Continue